docker-library/docs/percona/content.md

 This variable is mandatory and specifies the password that will be set for the Percona `root` superuser account.
 In the above example, it was set to `my-secret-pw`.

+### `MYSQL_ROOT_HOST`

+By default, `root` can connect from anywhere.
+This option restricts root connections to be from the specified host only.
+Also `localhost` can be used here for the local-only root access.

 ### `MYSQL_DATABASE`

 This variable is optional and allows you to specify the name of a database to be created on image startup.
 If a user/password was supplied (see below) then that user will be granted superuser access ([corresponding to `GRANT ALL`](http://dev.mysql.com/doc/en/adding-users.html)) to this database.